takuya-takeuchi/OpenJpegDotNet/examples/Xamarin/ViewJpeg2000/README.md

 1. Open solution file by Visual Studio with Xamarin.
 1. Restore nuget package
-1. Buuild
+1. Build

 ## 2. Run

-You can build and run from `Visual Studio for Mac`
+You can build and run from `Visual Studio for Mac`.
 You can choose a image file to detect objects.

 <img src="images/android.webp" width="300" /> <img src="images/ios.webp" width="300" />